-- Huntington, in cooperation with the two contiguous incorporated villages, Northport and Asharoken, and the environmental advocacy group Citizens Campaign for the Environment (CCE) formed the Northport Harbor Water Quality Improvement Committee (NHWQC).
-The goal of the Committee, active since 2010, is to advance policies and projects that will improve water quality in the Northport Bay Complex.
-The Committee holds public meetings on a quarterly basis to assess progress on its matrix of clean water action items and to disseminate relevant information and printed materials to the public and press. - In 2015, Huntington working with CCE was awarded a National Fish & Wildlife Foundation (NFWF) matching grant to eliminate a direct discharge to an impaired water body through the installation a stormwater retention bioswale adjacent to the paved parking area at Centerport Beach.
+- In 2024, in partnership with National Audubon Society, Huntington was awarded a USFWS grant for the Crab Meadow Salt Marsh Restoration Project.
+The project includes public involvement and education. - In 2024, Huntington was awarded an NYSDEC grant to create the Crab Meadow Watershed Water Quality Improvement Plan to reduce impacts of stormwater runoff in the Crab Meadow Watershed.
+The plan will involve property owner's education regarding green infrastructure. - In 2022 the Town finalized the Crab Meadow Watershed Hydrology Study and Stewardship Plan.
+The plan includes watershed-wide stormwater education initiatives. - Huntington, in cooperation with the two contiguous incorporated villages, Northport and Asharoken, and the environmental advocacy group Citizens Campaign for the Environment (CCE) formed the Northport Harbor Water Quality Improvement Committee (NHWQC).
+The goal of the Commit- tee, active since 2010, is to advance policies and projects that will improve water quality in the Northport Bay Complex.
+The Committee holds public meetings on a quarterly basis to assess progress on its matrix of clean water action items and to disseminate relevant information and printed materials to the public and press.

+- In 2015, Huntington working with CCE was awarded a National Fish & Wildlife Foundation (NFWF) matching grant to eliminate a direct discharge to an impaired water body through the installation a stormwater retention bioswale adjacent to the paved parking area at Centerport Beach.
 The project will also include interpretive signage as an educational outreach element to increase public awareness about the value of bioswales. - The Town distributes fact sheets tailored to target audiences.
-Examples include bookmarks and information cards distributed to local libraries and illustrated placemats distributed to diners that answer the "whys" and "hows" of water quality awareness. - Using a private grant from the Iroquois Gas Community Program, Huntington contracted with Cornell Cooperative Extension of Suffolk County to
+Examples include bookmarks and information cards distributed to local libraries and illustrated placemats distributed to diners that answer the "whys" and "hows" of water quality awareness. - Using a private grant from the Iroquois Gas Community Program, Huntington contracted with Cornell Cooperative Extension of Suffolk County to produce an informational brochure and poster describing individual actions that can be taken to reduce stormwater runoff pollution in the Crab Meadow Watershed with an initial print run of 500 copies.